 Jesus heard that they had cast him out; and when He had found him, He said to him, “Do you believe in the Son of God?”
 He answered and said, “Who is He, Lord, that I may believe in Him?”
 And Jesus said to him, “You have both seen Him and it is He who is talking with you.”
 Then he said, “Lord, I believe!”
 And he worshiped Him.

 a.
-When He had found him: The man whom Jesus healed was rejected by the religious community, but now Jesus made it a point to meet him and receive him.
-It hurts to be rejected by others, but it should be enough to be accepted by Jesus.
+When He had found him: The religious leaders rejected the man whom Jesus healed.
+Jesus then made it a point to meet him and receive him.
+It hurts to be rejected by others, but God has consolation for us in Jesus Christ.

 b.
 Do you believe in the Son of God?
-Jesus calls on the healed man him to fully believe, and he does.
-When the healed man declared his loyalty to Jesus by sticking by Him before the hostile Pharisees, he was rewarded when Jesus revealed more of Himself to him (You have both seen Him and it is He who is talking with you).
+Jesus called on the healed man to fully believe, and he did (Lord, I believe).
+When the healed man declared his loyalty to Jesus by not denying Him before the hostile religious leaders, he was rewarded when Jesus revealed more of Himself to him (You have both seen Him and it is He who is talking with you).

-i.
+ii.
 Jesus dealt with this man differently than most.
 He met his physical need first, then allowed him to endure persecution, then called him to a specific belief.
-Are we willing to allow Jesus to deal with people differently today?
+It's good to remember that God may work differently in different lives.

-i.
-The healed man has an increasing awareness of who Jesus is.
+ii.
+The formerly blind man showed an increasing awareness of Jesus.